tagspaces/documentation/docs/extensions/html-editor.md

 If you select some text to apply the link to before pressing the button, the selection will automatically populate the _Text to display_ field.
 If you made no selection, you will need to specify a text to be displayed.
 If you leave the field empty and start typing a URL, it will automatically populate the text to display field, which you can later modify.

+Since version 6.12, the dialog also offers a **file/folder picker** for linking to other entries in the vault.
+Picking a target inserts either a `ts://` internal link or a relative path automatically — see [Inserting Links with the File Picker](/linking#inserting-links-with-the-file-picker) for the full surface.

 To edit or remove links, you can just click inside the link and use the buttons that appear on the popup.

 ![](/media/extensions/html-editor/edit-link.png)